This crossbreed was first bred between 10 to 20 years ago during the designer breeding craze, and its popularity has been slowly increasing.

 These dogs are extremely loving and protective, so are a great match for anyone looking for a guard dog too.

-They do not do well with being bored, so lots of exercise (both physical and mental) is a definite must if you adopt one of these dogs.
+They do not do well with being bored, so lots of exercises (both physical and mental) is a definite must if you adopt one of these dogs.
 So, if you are thinking of purchasing an Australian Shepherd Husky Mix, you will need to be sure that you have the time to dedicate to them.

 Do you have an Australian Shepherd Husky Mix at home?
 Leave us a comment on these awesome dogs!